indrode/meatspace/content/i/zimdb.md

 bundle gem zimdb
 </code></pre>

 Run this from the level below the `/zimdb` folder and it will create a couple of useful files, such as the gemspec file `zimdb.gemspec`.
-There are various tutorials on the web on how to customize this gemspec file to I will make this short.
+There are various tutorials on the web on how to customize this gemspec file, therefore I will make this short.
 We only need to add two dependencies apart from rspec: `httparty` (for runtime) and `fakeweb` (for development).
 More on these in a second.

 <pre><code>
 #!ruby